Fiber To The

 Making Training and Certification Meet Industry Needs

-developing training materials more complex.
-FTTx involves some
+materials more complex.
+FTTx involves some different skills from

-different skills from traditional OSP installations, depending on the
+traditional OSP installations, depending on the installation methods

-Rather than try to cover all the fiber optics associated
+than try to cover all the fiber optics associated with FTTx

-etc.) as a single program, we made the FTTx certification cover only
+single program, we made the FTTx certification cover only topics

-topics specific to FTTx, including marketing issues (why FTTx now),
+specific to FTTx, including marketing issues (why are we doing FTTx

 program could then be used to train not only techs, but also